 Before entering upon the duties of that office I took an oath that I would “preserve, protect, and defend the Constitution of the United States.”
 Entertaining the opinions alluded to and having taken this oath, the Senate and the country will see that I could not give my sanction to a measure of the character described without surrendering all claim to the respect of honorable men, all confidence on the part of the people, all self-respect, all regard for moral and religious obligations, without an observance of which no government can be prosperous and no people can be happy.
 It would be to commit a crime which I would not willfully commit to gain any earthly reward, and which would justly subject me to the ridicule and scorn of all virtuous men. – President John Tyler,1841, vetoing yet another attempt to create a central bank | emphasis added

-In the recent past, we witnessed a stronger-than-expected U.S. jobs report—a superficial signal of economic health that belies the inherent fragility lurking beneath the surface of the current financial system.
+Recently, we witnessed a stronger-than-expected U.S. jobs report—a superficial signal of economic health that belies the inherent fragility lurking beneath the surface of the current financial system.
 Remembering, however, that it was just a few months ago that the rosy jobs report of March was found to be made up and had to be revised down by 818,000 jobs — job numbers are not reliable.
 I maintain that this system is teetering on the brink due to unsound monetary policy and unsustainable debt levels, exacerbated by central banking practices at odds with the prescriptions of Austrian Economics.

 In the short term, I foresee market segments continuing to respond erratically to the push-pull of economic reports and central bank policy statements.
-With the stronger dollar and the effect of new U.S. fiscal policies, we may indeed see temporary depressions in gold and silver prices alongside bullish equity markets drawn upward by optimism and speculative fervor, not fundamentals.
+With the stronger dollar and the effect of new U.S. fiscal policies, we may see temporary depressions in gold and silver prices alongside bullish equity markets drawn upward by optimism and speculative fervor, not fundamentals.

 Technological advancements and innovative corporate strategies will likely drive stock market segments to new heights, even as the market’s general pulse quickens in anxiety.
 Tech stocks will probably continue their upswing, while commodities, reflecting deep-seated concerns about inflationary pressures, could oscillate with geopolitical tensions and supply chain fluctuations.

 Looking at the longer horizon, my assessment remains grim, grounded in the teachings of Austrian Economics.
 The tides of debt continue to rise, with the U.S. budget deficit of $1.833 trillion as of September 30th, and continues to grow.
-Living beyond one’s means, a culture perpetuated by central banking institutions inevitably leads to economic dislocation and hardship.
+Living beyond one’s means, a culture perpetuated by central banking institutions, inevitably leads to economic dislocation and hardship.

 Given this precarious reality, I predict currencies issued by central banks will continue their descent into lessened trustworthiness –collapse.
 As a result, we may very well witness a gradual, at first, and then a rushing shift toward tangible assets like gold and silver.
 Moreover, alternative stores of value, like cryptocurrencies, irrespective of their volatility, might find increased acceptance as hedges against fiat currency depreciation.